 Back to work, back to school, back to comforting bowls of food that make the dark evenings feel slightly less dreary…

-The last thing anyone – myself included – wants on a grey September evening is to slave over pages of a cook book, deciphering a complex recipe, only to face the mountain of washing up later one.
+The last thing anyone – myself included – wants on a grey January evening is to slave over pages of a cookbook, deciphering a complex recipe, only to face the mountain of washing up later one.

 This one-pot meal creates something deceptively delicious from just a few simple ingredients.
 Apart from a little chopping, it only takes 12 minutes to cook.
 Often, if I ask my son George what he fancies for dinner, it is this recipe he requests, and I’m only too happy to oblige.

 I’m the first to admit I was sceptical when I first started experimenting with all-in-one pasta dishes.
 It goes against all my cooking instincts to put the pasta in with the tomatoes, herbs and water.
 But don’t worry – they simmer together, softening and sweetening, to make an excellent sauce that is rich and soothing and delicious, not to mention far more natural than anything you’ll find inside a jar.

 340g good quality dried linguine (cheap spaghetti will go gluey)

 340g cherry or baby plum tomatoes, halved or quartered if large

 2 large shallots, thinly sliced